Google Cloud Storage (GCS)

 storage.objects.list

-These permissions allow Files.com to retrieve objects and list directory contents but prevent any modifications.
+These permissions let Files.com retrieve objects and list directory contents while preventing modifications.

-Read-only access is ideal for workflows where Files.com must import files for downstream processing, synchronize data in a one-way direction, or provide visibility into files for partners, auditors, or compliance use cases without altering the source data.
+Read-only access fits workflows where Files.com imports files for downstream processing, synchronizes data in a one-way direction, or provides visibility into files for partners, auditors, or compliance use cases without altering the source data.

 Write-Only Access

-Write-only access in Google Cloud Storage functions as an archive-only mode, allowing Files.com to upload new files into your GCS bucket without viewing, modifying, or deleting any existing data.
+Write-only access in Google Cloud Storage functions as an archive-only mode.
+Files.com uploads new files into your GCS bucket without viewing, modifying, or deleting any existing data.
 In this configuration, Files.com can deliver files to the bucket but cannot retrieve or replace objects that are already stored there.
 Because GCS enforces strong object immutability rules at the permission level, overwriting or deleting files is not permitted when access is limited in this way.

 To configure this level of access, create a custom IAM role that includes the following permissions: